tj-uav/CV/README.md

 - [ ] Train neural network for alphanumeric classification
 - [ ] Test on the x8
 - [ ] Make any final changes

+## TO INSTALL ALL DEPENDENCIES
+pip install -r requirements.txt